sigurdschneider/lvc/README.md

 ## Building LVC

-After installing the dependencies, use
+After installing the dependencies, you *can* (but do not have to) use

 	configure.sh